Study Accounting in UK

 Are there scholarships available for accounting students?

-Yes, many universities offer accounting scholarships in the UK to support international students.
+Yes, many universities in the UK offer accounting scholarships to support international students.
 Additionally, external scholarships and financial aid options are available to help offset the cost of tuition and living expenses.

 Can I get exemptions from professional exams if I study accounting in the UK?